Natural All-Purpose Cleaner Concentrate

 Essential oils (optional) try spearmint or peppermint, the citrus oils, lemongrass, rosemary or basil.

-Blend the two surfactants together, then add about a cup of water, stirring gently so as not to create too many bubbles.
+Blend the two surfactants together, then add about a third of the water, stirring gently so as not to create too many bubbles.
 Add in the salt and stir well until the mixture thickens up slightly.
-Then add the rest of the water, cup by cup, stirring continuously.
-Lastly, and this is where you will need to get out your pH test strips and test, add the citric acid solution, teaspoon by teaspoon, stirring in between until you reach a pH of 5.
+Then add the rest of the water, little by little, stirring continuously.
+Lastly, and this is where you will need to get out your pH test strips and test, add the citric acid solution, drop by dropn, stirring in between until you reach a pH of 5.
 You will notice the mixture thicken up significantly and maybe go a milky colour (this goes away).
 Stop as soon as you reach pH 5 or else your mixture will go all liquidy again.
 Once you have your thickened concentrate, you can add in the preservative and any essential oils if you desire.
 I added about 10 drops of spearmint for a touch of freshness.

 Use on its own for tough spots, or you can dilute it: 3 spoons in a jug of hot water is enough for general cleaning for me.